2013-2019 Ford Escape: engines, fuel economy, 4WD system, pros and cons, problems

 2018 Ford Escape SEL, after the facelift

 The third-generation Ford Escape (code name C520) is a sporty 5-seater compact SUV.
+Driven by stricter fuel economy and emissions regulations, car makers are turning to smaller high-tech engines.
 The North American Ford Escape is available with three different 4-cylinder engines and comes with front- or all-wheel drive.
 A V6 is no longer offered.
 The only transmission choice is a 6-speed automatic.

-The Escape offers a comfortable ride and competent handling.
+The Escape combines a comfortable ride with competent handling.
 The interior is stylish and nicely finished, see photos below.
 The optional 2.0L EcoBoost turbo is one of the most powerful 4-cylinder engines on the market.

 The hands-free power liftgate in the Titanium trim is probably the most talked about feature.
 See how it works in this Ford video.